Webtrends Optimize helps Alitalia increase online bookings with AB testing & MVT

 VP eCommerce, Alitalia

-Another key element to Alitalia is the internal data and report sharing.
+Another key element is the internal data and report sharing.
 Alitalia has created a dashboard for every market the company is present in, sharing number of visits, number of customers, traffic origin (paid search, organic search, social media, etc.) and customer behaviour when booking and checking-in.

 “It’s of upmost importance that all our executives have access to these numbers and understand their real value,” said Arnese.
-“To Alitalia, a conversion in the purchase process of 0.5 percent means 25 million euros.”
+“To Alitalia, a conversion increase in the purchase process of 0.5 percent means 25 million euros.”